xcart/xcart-docs/_pages/kb_en/look_and_feel/xcart-template.md

 layout: article_with_sidebar
 updated_at: '2019-01-28 10:39 +0400'
 identifier: ref_2qN1oWni
-title: X-Cart Template Overview
+title: Overview of a Template Structure
 order: 100
-published: false
+published: true
 ---
 X-Cart skin is a template that determines the way your online store looks and feels.
 Different skins have different styles and layouts, and offer a different experience for your customers.